mishajw/kipa/docs/design.md

 ### Communication protocol

-**WIP:** The security of the communication protocol relies on public key encryption and signatures.
+The security of the communication protocol relies on public key encryption and signatures.

 Each request and response message has:
 - The message sender, including: